Aimisnotavailable/AIHackathon2025_AIBuoy_SmartBuoy_Backend/README.md

 - LoRa-based mesh network between buoys for low-power, long-range communication
 - Central gateway buoy that uplinks aggregated data via cellular or satellite
-- REST API for buoy registration, status checks, and data ingestion
+- Self built Flask API for buoy communication
 - Real-time validation and normalization of sensor payloads
 - Time-series storage in InfluxDB and metadata in PostgreSQL
 - Threshold-based alerts delivered via webhooks or email notifications